Interlisp/Interlisp.github.io/content/en/other/docs/Using.md

 weight: 2
 ---

-Some very basics -- enough to get you to find the Medley User's Guide of ~30 years ago.
+A few basics -- enough to get you started from the Medley User's Guide of ~30 years ago.

 # Interlisp